Looking for a comprehensive guide to project management software?

 Trello has two pricing plans:

-- Powerful comment sections for efficient team collaboration
+- Powerful comment sections for efficient project team collaboration

 - Detailed reports and timesheets